1830 New York gubernatorial election: Candidates

 The Democratic Party nominated incumbent Governor Enos T. Throop.
 They nominated former state senator Edward Philip Livingston for Lieutenant Governor.

-The National Republican Party nominated former state assemblyman and 1828 Lieutenant Gubernatorial candidate Francis Granger.
+The Anti-Masonic Party nominated former state assemblyman and 1828 Lieutenant Gubernatorial candidate Francis Granger.
 They nominated Samuel Stevens for Lieutenant Governor.
+The Granger/Stevens ticket was also supported by the National Republicans and by the faction of the Workingmen's Party led by Noah Cook.

-The Working Men's Party nominated Ezekiel Williams.
+The faction of the Working Men's Party led by George Henry Evans and Thomas Skidmore nominated Ezekiel Williams.

 Results

 The Democratic ticket of Throop and Livingston was elected.